Sep. 14, 2022

 Sporadic – unknown

-Some cases of Creutzfeldt-Jakob disease are iatrogenic with known sources of contamination occurring from corneal transplants, intracerebral recording electrode implants, growth hormone injections, and dura mater implants (46; 07; 01; 47).
+Some cases of Creutzfeldt-Jakob disease are iatrogenic with known sources of contamination occurring from corneal transplants, intracerebral recording electrode implants, growth hormone injections, and dura mater implants (54; 08; 01; 55).
 Data strongly suggest that cases of a variant form of Creutzfeldt-Jakob disease result from transmission of bovine spongiform encephalopathy to humans.
-Over 225 cases of variant Creutzfeldt-Jakob disease have now been identified (76).
-Fortunately, the cases of variant Creutzfeldt-Jakob have significantly declined; for example, there have been no cases of variant Creutzfeldt-Jakob disease in the United Kingdom since 1 case was reported in 2016 (www.cjd.ed.ac.uk).
+Over 225 cases of variant Creutzfeldt-Jakob disease have been identified (87).
+Fortunately, the cases of variant Creutzfeldt-Jakob have significantly declined; for example, only 1 case of variant Creutzfeldt-Jakob disease was reported in the United Kingdom in 2016, which can be accessed at the following website:www.cjd.ed.ac.uk.
 Variant Creutzfeldt-Jakob patients had a number of distinctive features compared to classical Creutzfeldt-Jakob disease.
 The average age of onset was less than 30 years, and there was a longer disease duration.
 Anxiety and depression were common early symptoms; other early signs were ataxia and sensory disturbances.
 Characteristic EEG abnormalities were absent.
 A number of the cases had an abnormal MRI with increased signal in the posterior thalamus on T2-weighted images (the “pulvinar sign”).
 Postmortem examination of the brain revealed a much higher than usual occurrence of widespread amyloid plaques.
 These plaques, known as "florid" plaques, are prion protein-immunoreactive with an eosinophilic core and a pale periphery surrounded by spongiform change; the RT-QuIC test for Creutzfeldt-Jakob disease was not available at this time.

 Creutzfeldt-Jakob disease patients usually become mute and bedridden with little movement except myoclonus.
 Death usually ensues from respiratory complications within 6 to 12 months of disease onset.
 Survival is rarely prolonged over a year or 2, except in atypical and some familial prion disease cases.